-\begin{remark} \rm The assumption that $T_K$ is monotonically increasing is mild when $\eta$ is small.
+We note that $T_K$ is monotonically increasing when $\eta$ is small.
 Indeed, since $T_K$ is a finite sum of smooth functions, it suffices to show that the first derivative $\dv{y} T_K(y)$ is positive when $\eta$ is small enough.
 Note that

 Therefore, when $\eta$ is sufficiently small, $\dv{y} T_K(y) > 0$ for all $y \in \mathrm{supp}(P)$ compactly supported. \end{remark}